-I grew up in Horndon and attended the school myself as a child, as did my daughter who left the school in July 2015, making it all the more special to be able to give something back to the school now.
-I am the Lead Commissioner for Primary School Improvement in Essex.
+I grew up in Horndon-on-the-Hill and attended the school myself as a child.
+My eldest daughter left the school in July 2015 and my youngest has recently started in Reception, making it all the more special to be able to give something back to the school now.
+I work as Assistant Director of Education for Essex County Council.
 Alongside this I also run my own Education Consultancy Business.
-With my background in education, I am keen to help and support the school as much as possible as we move along in our journey to develop Horndon into an outstanding school.
+With my background in education, I am keen to help and support the school as much as possible.
+I am also a Trustee of the Osborne Co-operative Academy Trust.

-I am the Chair of Governors and the link governor for Early Years, Pupil Premium and Looked After Children.
-I am also on the Head Teacher’s Performance Panel.
+I am the Chair of Governors and the link governor for Early Years and Pupil Premium.
+I was appointed by Horndon Parish Church Council.

 I am the link governor for the National Curriculum and a member of the Pay Committee.

-I am the Year 3 teacher, with responsibilities for Literacy and Educational Visits.
-I am also the link governor for governor training.
+I am currently the Year 1 teacher, with responsibilities for Phonics, Humanities and Educational Visits.

 Away from school, I enjoy football and athletics.

-I have served as Governor at Horndon for since 2010 and I am currently Vice Chair of Governors and the Link Governor for Special Educational Needs, Disability and Equality.
-I am also a member of the Pay Committee.
+I have served as Governor at Horndon for since 2010 and I am currently Vice Chair of Governors and a member of the Head of School’s Appraisal Panel.
+I am also a governor at St Clere’s School.

-I am the link governor for Finance and a member of the Pay Committee.
+I am the link governor for Finance and Chair of the Head of School’s Appraisal Panel.

-I have lived in the village for 17 years, am married with four kids, three of which have passed through the school and my youngest daughter is currently in Year 2.
-The school has been a very positive influence on all the kids and I hope to contribute in some way to ensure that continues.
+I have lived in the village for 19 years, am married with four kids, three of which have passed through the school and my youngest daughter is currently in Year 4.
+The school has been a very positive influence on all the kids, and I hope to contribute in some way to ensure that continues.